July 1, 2014 to June 30, 2016

 If a faculty member holds an appointment in more than one Faculty, Department, School, Institute, or Centre, each appointment is to be regarded as a separate part-time appointment.
 The termination or non-renewal of one such appointment does not require the termination or non-renewal of the other.

-6.01 A faculty member who has been notified by the President of his decision to recommend to the Board of Governors the termination or non-renewal of that faculty member’s appointment on the basis of Section 4.05(b) above, shall have the right to have that decision reviewed by a Review Panel before the President so recommends to the Board.
-If he desires this review, he shall so inform the President and the chairman of the Appeal Board established under Section 13 of the Agreement on Conditions of Appointment for Faculty, in writing within seven (7) days of the receipt of the notice from the President, and at the same time he shall specify the grounds for the review.
-The chairman of the Appeal Board shall pass on this information to the chairman of the Review Panel that is to review the President’s decision, as soon as that Panel is established.
+6.01 A faculty member who has been notified by the President of his/her decision to recommend to the Board of Governors the termination or non-renewal of that faculty member’s appointment on the basis of Article 4.05(b) above, shall have the right to have that decision reviewed by a Review Panel before the President so recommends to the Board.
+If he/she desires this review, he shall so inform the President and the chair of the Arbitration Board established under Article 13 of Part 4 Conditions of Appointment for Faculty, in writing within seven (7) days of the receipt of the notice from the President, and at the same time he shall specify the grounds for the review.
+The chair of the Arbitration Board shall pass on this information to the chair of the Review Panel that is to review the President’s decision, as soon as that Panel is established.

 b) In exercising its function under this section, a Review Panel shall be confined to:

-i) the documents that were, or should have been, considered by the President in making his decision;
+- i) the documents that were, or should have been, considered by the President in making his/her decision;

-iv) any oral statement made by the faculty member requesting the review, should he wish to appear before the Review Panel, or made by counsel or other adviser on his behalf, and any oral statement made by or on behalf of the President or his delegate in response thereto; and
+- iv) any oral statement made by the faculty member requesting the review, should he/she wish to appear before the Review Panel, or made by counsel or other adviser on his/her behalf, and any oral statement made by or on behalf of the President or his/her delegate in response thereto; and

-c) If the member requesting the review chooses to appear before the Review Panel, he may be represented by counsel or other advisor.
+c) If the member requesting the review chooses to appear before the Review Panel, he/she may be represented by counsel or other advisor.

 e) If oral evidence is received by the Review Panel, either party to the proceeding shall have the right to cross-examine the witness.